 - Click “View Financial Aid.”

-- From the Menu dropdown box in the upper left side of your screen, select “Accept Awards.”
-Be sure to “accept” both loans if you plan to utilize them for the school year.
-This allows the Office of Financial Assistance and Employment to originate the loan(s) with the Department of Education.
+- You must click the “Accept” link next to each loan you wish to accept.
+This prompts the Office of Financial Assistance and Employment to originate the loan(s) with the Department of Education.

 Your institutional scholarship should be visible as part of your aid package.
 If you have been notified that you have been awarded an institutional scholarship and it is not part of your aid package, please contact the Office of Admissions for assistance.